harshchiki/video-config-integration/Autoplay/Autoplay.md

 Following are excerpts from the recommendations videojs has for autoplay.
 The main article can be found here - https://videojs.com/blog/autoplay-best-practices-with-video-js/
 * Never assume autoplay will work.
 * It is worth noting the autoplay policies of each browser, as linked here https://videojs.com/blog/autoplay-best-practices-with-video-js/#autoplay-policies-in-the-big-browsers.
 * Summarily, **browsers are restrictive of autoplaying videos as "muted"**.
-They are free (as as per our experiments) mostly have auto played videos as "muted" (even when the option passed was to play the video non muted)
+As per our experiments, the browsers mostly have auto played videos as "muted" (even when the option passed was to play the video non muted)